michaelaA19/diem-unified-charter/diem-unified-charter.md

 requirement's similarity to SPICE use case 5.2 [1].
 It is expected that the format of the emblems will be coordinated with other WGs to maximize reuse.

-## Physical Properties with or without Legal Guardian
+## Physical Properties with or without Responsible Entities

 This category includes use cases for digital discovery of mutable information bound to a physical object.
 Unlike the other categories, this category enables